samuel-zuk/MYR-backend/README.md

 This is the backend API for MYR.
 It controls database access and edits and file management.
 Information about getting started can be found on the Wiki.

+# Documentation
+Although a work in progress, the API is documented [here](https://myr.docs.apiary.io).

 ## ECG
 The [Engaging Computing Group](https://sites.uml.edu/engaging-computing) develops new technologies to enable learners—youth, teachers, undergraduates, and others—be creative in science, engineering, and computing,and studies how these technologies improve learning.